 James Hubbard, Centre for Excellence in Universal Design, NDA, Ireland

-Bill Joley, International Center for Disability Resources on the Internet (ICDRI), U.S.A.
+Bill Joley, International Center for Disability Resources on the Internet (ICDRI), USA

-Mike Jones, Wireless RERC, Georgia Institute of Technology, U.S.A.
+Mike Jones, Wireless RERC, Georgia Institute of Technology, USA

 Axel Leblois, G3ict